Pelicans acquire McCollum in 7-player trade with Blazers

 NEW ORLEANS (AP) — The New Orleans Pelicans acquired guard CJ McCollum from the Portland Trail Blazers as part of a seven-player trade on Tuesday that comes as the Pelicans make a push to qualify for the NBA postseason.

+“It’s going to elevate our group,” Pelicans first-year coach Willie Green said Tuesday night.
+“CJ has seen it all.
+He’s been in the league for a decade, (he’s) been to a conference championship.
+He’s won at extremely high levels.
+He’s a pro, and we need guys like him to elevate on the court.
+So we’re excited.
+I’m excited.
+He’s excited.”

-The Pelicans also received forwards Larry Nance Jr. and Tony Snell in the deal, while the Trail Blazers get forward Josh Hart, and guards Tomas Staoransky, Nickeil Alexander-Walker and Didi Louzada, as well as draft compensation in the form of a 2022 protected first round draft choice and two future second-rounders.
+The Pelicans also received forwards Larry Nance Jr. and Tony Snell in the deal, while the Trail Blazers get forward Josh Hart, and guards Tomas Satoransky, Nickeil Alexander-Walker and Didi Louzada, as well as draft compensation in the form of a 2022 protected first-round draft choice and two future second-rounders.

 The trade marks the end of an era in Portland, where McCollum has been paired with Damian Lillard in the backcourt since 2013.
 Portland has reached the playoffs every season since they drafted McCollum.
 However, the Blazers struggled in the postseason, reaching the Western Conference finals only once while being eliminated in the first round five times.